mg86837242/high-street-gym-v4-client/README.md

 ## 3. Project Requirement

-The school project calls for a dynamic website with a database integration.
+This school project calls for a dynamic website with a database integration.
 In terms of the business requirement, the web app is expected to have the following functionalities:

 - Handling user authentication
 - Rendering a calendar view from information stored in the database, including booking date and time